officialrajdeepsingh/awesome-nextjs/README.md

 ## Contributing

 You can share your favourite library, tool, or template related to nextjs.
 It helps full for other developers.
-Before the share your favourite library, tool, or template, please read our [Contribution guidelines](CONTRIBUTING.md).
+Before sharing your favourite library, tool, or template, please read our [Contribution guidelines](CONTRIBUTING.md).

 ---